Grove

 Product & Clinical Strategy · 18+ Years

-Grove PACE is her answer to a question that wouldn't leave her alone: why does this sector — of all sectors — get left behind?
-Building this platform is her personal mission, and she brings to it a rare combination of deep clinical empathy, product craft, and VBC fluency that no competitor can replicate.
+Grove is her answer to a question that has followed her through every role she has ever held: what if the technology finally got out of the way?
+Building this engine is her life's work, and she brings to it a rare combination of deep clinical empathy, product craft, and VBC fluency that no competitor can replicate.

 Value-Based Care Clinical Product Design PACE Operations 18+ Years